The old man sat down on the bench.

 His grey hair told his age.

-The student who'd been there before
+The student who'd been

 sniffed once, and turned a page.